 How much interest can you earn with Neo?

 How much you earn will all depend on how much and how often you make deposits to your account.
-For example, if you were to start with a $1,000 deposit and make regular contributions of $200 each month, in one year you could make $32.73 in interest.
+For example, if you were to start with a $1,000 deposit and make regular contributions of $200 each month, in one year you could earn $32.73 in interest, alone.‡

-It may seem small after just a year, but if you continue that pace, in two years you’d make $103.144, and by year three, you’d earn $212.72.
-That’s a big reward for simply saving your money in one account.
+It may seem small after just a year, but if you continue at that pace, in two years you’d earn $103.14, and by year three: $212.72.‡ That’s a big reward for simply saving your money in one account.

 How to open a Neo Savings account

 Opening a Neo Savings account is easy.
 Download the app, have your government ID ready, and snap a selfie.
 Once you’re approved, you can start depositing, saving and watch your money grow within minutes.

 Learn more about Neo Savings and open your account today.